wp-plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.2.0 =
+* Adding Post Format query.
+* Adding syntax highlighting for Repeater Templates with CodeMirror (http://codemirror.net/).
+* Adding custom alias integration for Repeater Templates (Only for the custom repeater add-on).
+* Adding button preview on settings page.
+* Adding 'White' button style
+* Updated .pot language file

 = 2.1.3 =
-* Fixed issue with causing the Ajax Load More menu to not show on admin screen do to location conflict.
+* Fixed issue causing the Ajax Load More menu to not show on some admin screen do to location conflict with another plugin.
 * Adding column 'alias' to wp_alm table to allow for repeater alias (Only for the custom repeater add-on).
-* Remove legasy column 'test' from wp_alm table.
+* Remove legacy column 'test' from wp_alm table.
 * Updating styles in admin.css.

 = 2.1.2 =